-There was once a time when Kathmandu was called the city of Gods and Goddess because there were nearly as many statues and temples as people and houses.
-It’s been decades since this time.
+There was once a time when Kathmandu was called the city of Gods and Goddesses because there were nearly as many statues and temples as people and houses.
+It’s been decades since this happened.
 However, the Kathmandu Valley is still a spiritually and culturally rich city.
 The city of Kathmandu is full of historically significant pagoda-style temples and venerable stupas from the medieval era.
 Visiting some of these places, you might feel as if you’ve stepped back in time to 500 years.

 In those days, Kathmandu was known as Kantipur, and it is said that people were living behind the walls of these temples.
-The interesting thing is still today, we can see the relatively unchanged lifestyle, cultures, and fascinating festivals of the local people.
+The interesting thing is that still today, we can see the relatively unchanged lifestyle, cultures, and fascinating festivals of the local people.
 Many different kinds of festivals are celebrated every year in Kathmandu.
 With a little luck (or proper planning), you will be able to see one of these colorful, exciting festive celebrations.
 Especially in Kathmandu Durbar Square, it seems as if every few days there is a different ritual celebration.
-It is a highly energetic place for those people who can feel the energy.
+It is a highly energetic place for those who can feel the energy.

-All the monumental sites are culturally significant and thousands of devotees pay their homage each year during pilgrimage tours.
+All the monumental sites are culturally significant, and thousands of devotees pay their homage each year during pilgrimage tours.
 Swayambunath Temple is full of rich symbolism and is one of the oldest religious sites in Nepal.
 The temple offers an incredible panoramic view of Kathmandu.
 Boudhanath Stupa is one of the largest Buddhist shrines in the world.
-Here we can see monks and devotees circumnavigating the stupa.
+Here, we can see monks and devotees circumnavigating the stupa.
 Pashupatinath Temple is the most famous Hindu temple in the country, located on the banks of the Bagmati River.
 You can see sadhus (holy men) meditating and pilgrims wandering around while funeral pyres burn.
 Kathmandu Durbar Square is an old palace of the former Kathmandu Kingdom.
 It is one of three Durbar Squares in the Kathmandu Valley.
-The living Goddess, Kumari, lives just next to the palace where our guides will take you to see her.
-These sights of old stone and wooden sculptures, statues of deities, pagoda-style shrines, and mandala-formed stupas all are inspiring and not to be missed on your day trip around Kathmandu!
+The living goddess, Kumari, lives just next to the palace, where our guides will take you to see her.
+These sights of old stone and wooden sculptures, statues of deities, pagoda-style shrines, and mandala-formed stupas are all inspiring and not to be missed on your day trip around Kathmandu!

-- World Heritage sites visit.
+- World Heritage Sites are visited.

-- Kathmandu Durbar Square Monkey Temple, Boudhanath Stupa, and Pashupatinath.
+- Kathmandu Durbar Square Monkey Temple, Boudhanath Stupa, and Pashupatinath

-- Buddhist Heritage sites (Boudhanath, Swoyambhunath (Monkey Temple).
+- Buddhist Heritage sites (Boudhanath, Swoyambhunath (Monkey Temple))

 - Local food, lifestyle, and cultures.

-- Unique arts, tradition, cultural heritage places.
+- Unique arts, traditions, and cultural heritage places

-- Information besides Guide books.
+- Information besides guidebooks.